Skip to content

-- Assessments should take on average around 1.5 hours but may last up to 3 hours.
-If for any reason they overrun this time we will stop the session and arrange to complete the assessment at a later date, either over the phone or in person.
+- Assessments should take on average around 3 hours.
+If for any reason they overrun, then we may stop the session and arrange to complete the assessment at a later date, either over the phone, online, or in person.

 Why do parents need to take part in the assessment?

 - People regularly think about and remember things differently, and this is true when it comes to children and young people’s symptoms of anxiety and depression.
 Hearing two separate accounts allows us to make better judgements about the issues being faced, and as such better ensure you/your child will receive the right diagnosis, be offered the right treatment options, and are invited to take part in suitable research.